 Looking back on my journey along the Karakoram Highway, I was able to draw some comparisons between it and what was arguably Asia’s most intriguing bazaar.
 Like the many different tribal faces seen on market day, the KKH passed through differing regions, composed of a plethora of landscapes, languages and people.
 It afforded incredible sights, many of which were hidden, and had to be searched out, away from the main roadway.
 Saturated with a dense history and sprinkled liberally with conquest and conflict, the KKH’s route proved to be as unpredictable for travel today, as it was in the age of the camel caravans.
 But, even more importantly, like Kashgar’s famed Sunday Market, the Karakoram Highway had an identity unto itself.

-The Karakoram Highway traverses a portion of Pakistan’s North-West Frontier province, and many of its people are representative of other neighbouring countries in Central Asia.
+Epilogue The Karakoram Highway traverses a portion of Pakistan’s North-West Frontier province, and many of its people are representative of other neighbouring countries in Central Asia.
 In consideration of the recent and ongoing events in both the United States and Afghanistan, I feel it is important to remember that this area has maintained a reputation for fierce independence for centuries.
 Still governed to a large extent by tribal law, the jirga system, its reputation is that of armed men and lawlessness.
 Coupled with this, today’s media inundates us with reports on the acts, and resulting consequences, of a predominantly foreign minority who believe in an intolerant, fanatical interpretation of Islam.
 Just as this contrasts with the true tenets of this tolerant religion, my memories are etched with the strength and resiliency of a people struggling to keep their traditional values and culture in an increasingly complex world.
-In this age of technology and wealth that we are privileged to enjoy, I recall the dignity and honour displayed by individuals living in relative poverty; individuals who showered me with warmth, courtesy and a generosity they could seemingly not afford.
-As a traveller, I am thankful for the opportunity to share in their spectacular part of the world.
+In this age of technology and wealth, which we are privileged to enjoy, I recall the dignity and honour displayed by individuals living in relative poverty; individuals who showered me with warmth, courtesy and a generosity they could ill afford.
+As a traveller, I am thankful for the opportunity to have shared in their spectacular part of the world.

 April 18, 2002